Pencilfish: Complete Care Guide (Nannostomus spp.)

 Breeding

 Pencil fish aren’t the easiest species of freshwater fish to breed, but it has been done before.
-Beckford’s pencil fish seem to be the easiest to breed (video source).
+Beckford’s pencil fish do be the easiest to breed (video source).

 Pencil fish are egg scatters that don’t provide any care for their young; the eggs are laid, fertilized, and hatched, leaving the fry to fend for themselves.
 For the best results, a breeding tank is recommended.